yulizhou/leetcode-exercise/README.md

 ## 55. Jump Game
 The solution section has a very detailed thought process.
 This is a kind of dynamic programming problem and greedy algo to be specific because we only want a true or false but not the shortest path to the last index.

+## 56. Merge Intervals
+The solution is quite straightforward.
+We need to sort asecending first to make sure we can find the correct next set of intervals.
+Then we check if the upper bound of one interval is larger than the lower bound of the next interval.
+If it is, then we can merge them by reset the upper bound of the resulting interval to the max of the upper bounds of the first and second interval.

 ## 58. Length of Last Word
 The trick part is that we may have string with trailing spaces.
 After getting rid of them, it's easy to just iterate over the last non-space chars.